Ablation for Arrhythmias

 A doctor with special training performs the procedure along with a team of nurses and technicians.
 The procedure is done in a hospital electrophysiology (EP) or cath lab.

-• A nurse will put an IV (intravenous line) into a vein in your arm so you can get medicine (anesthesia) to prevent pain.
-You may also get a medicine (sedative) to help you relax but you will be awake during the procedure.
+- A nurse will put an IV into a vein in your arm so you can get medication (anesthesia) to prevent pain.
+You may also get a medication (sedative) to help you relax, but you will be awake during the procedure.

-• The doctor inserts several long, thin tubes with wires, called electrode catheters, through the sheath and feeds these tubes into your heart.
+- The doctor will insert several long, thin tubes with wires, called electrode catheters, through the sheath and feed these tubes into your heart.

-• To locate the abnormal tissue causing arrhythmia, the doctor sends a small electrical impulse through the electrode catheter.
+- To locate the abnormal tissue causing arrhythmia, the doctor will send a small electrical impulse through the electrode catheter.
 This activates the abnormal tissue that is causing your arrhythmia.
 Other catheters record the heart’s electrical signals to locate the abnormal sites.

-• The doctor places the catheter at the exact site inside your heart where the abnormal cells are.
-Then, a mild, painless, radiofrequency energy (similar to microwave heat) is sent to the tissue.
-This destroys heart muscle cells in a very small area that are responsible for the extra impulses that caused your rapid heartbeats.
+- The doctor will place the catheter at the exact site inside your heart where the abnormal cells are.
+Then, a mild, painless radiofrequency energy (similar to microwave heat) is sent to the tissue.
+This destroys heart muscle cells in a very small area that are responsible for the extra impulses that cause your rapid heartbeats.

-• Catheter ablation can take 4 hours or longer.
+- Catheter ablation can take four hours or longer.
 Your doctor will determine if you may go home the same day or if you have to stay overnight.

 What happens after catheter ablation?